 Who is involved in your surgery

-The National Institute for Health and Care Excellence (NICE) guidelines recommend that only surgeons with specialist expertise should carry out operations for salivary gland cancers.
+The National Institute for Health and Care Excellence (NICE) recommends that only surgeons with specialist expertise should carry out operations for salivary gland cancers.

 You are likely to have treatment from a team of specialists.
 Exactly who is involved will depend on the surgery you need.
-The team may include a:
+The team might include:

-- surgeon who specialises in operations on the face, mouth and jaw (oral and maxillofacial surgeon)
+- a surgeon who specialises in operations of the face, mouth and jaw (oral and maxillofacial surgeon or maxfax surgeon)

-- ear, nose and throat (ENT) surgeon (also called an otolaryngologist)
+- an ear, nose and throat (ENT) surgeon (also called an otolaryngologist)

-- restorative dentistry consultant - expert in restoring normal function and appearance of your mouth and face following surgery
+- a restorative dentistry consultant (an expert in restoring normal function and appearance of your mouth and face following surgery)

 There are two parts or lobes to the parotid glands.
 These are the superficial lobe and the deep lobe.
 The facial nerve runs between these two lobes.
-It is important in controlling the closing of your eye, wrinkling your nose and moving your lips.
+The nerve controls the closing of your eye, the wrinkling of your nose and the movement of your lips.

-Your surgeon will need to remove the whole parotid gland if the cancer is in the deep lobe or in both lobes.
-This is called a total parotidectomy.
+Your surgeon removes the whole of the parotid gland.
+You might have a total parotidectomy if the cancer is in the deep lobe or in both lobes of the gland.

 To do the operation the surgeon makes a cut (incision).
 The cut starts in front of the ear and follows the line down to the neck and under and along the jaw line.